Q2 Stadium: Construction

-The approximately 20,500 seat stadium is expected to cost $260 million, with team operator Precourt Sports Ventures privately financing the construction.
+The approximately 20,500-seat stadium was expected to cost $260 million, with team operator Precourt Sports Ventures privately financing the construction.
 Other elements for the 24-acre site and surroundings include green space, potential housing, and mixed-use retail.

 In March 2019, Precourt Sports named Austin Commercial as the construction manager and Gensler as the lead architect for the stadium, and announced that groundbreaking will take place in September 2019.

 Re-zoning the site to stadium requirements passed Austin City Council unanimously on June 6, 2019.

 On August 19, 2019, a site plan for the Austin FC stadium in North Austin was approved by the city of Austin, Texas.

 In January 2021, Austin FC entered a naming rights partnership with Q2 Holdings, a local online banking provider, resulting in the stadium formally being named Q2 Stadium on January 25, 2021.